WBZT: History

 Barry Young left WJNO in April 1987 to join the staff of new talk station KFYI in Phoenix, Arizona.
 John Broward and John Levitt did the program until late summer.
 This time there is no question that Young's contract allowed for his move.
 In Phoenix, Young would later become a founding partner in WestStar TalkRadio Network, a broadcast syndication company.
 WJNO carries programming, such as The Kim Komando Show originated bt WestStar.
 Also in 1987, Mike Miller from WIOD in Miami joined the station.

-In May 1988, Jack Cole moves to KFYI.
+In May 1988, Jack Cole moved to KFYI.
 Cole was hired by former WJNO midday host and then KFYI program sirector, Barry Young.
-Lee Fowler, formerly of WNWS in Miami, moves into the slot.
+Lee Fowler, formerly of WNWS in Miami, moved into the slot.
 Geoff Charles and Dick Farrel host the program in his absence.

-In January 1989, Miller shifted to 9 a.m. to noon, Fowler moved to noon to 3 p.m., and Geoff Charles moves to the afternoon slot.
+In January 1989, Miller shifted to 9 a.m. to noon, Fowler moved to noon to 3 p.m., and Geoff Charles moved to the afternoon slot.
 The syndicated Rush Limbaugh Show was on the station briefly.
 That March, Jack Cole returned to WJNO from Phoenix.

 In April 1993, Miller was fired and replaced with the syndicated G. Gordon Liddy show.
 Miller returned the following year hosting afternoon drive at WBZT (1290 AM), then moved to Jacksonville and eventually left radio.

 In September 1994, Randi Rhodes, then 36, is brought in from WIOD, where she was the evening talk show host.
 General manager George Mills said Rhodes would bring a "younger, more aggressive approach" to the station's lineup.
 "She's very talented.
 I think she'll be a positive addition," Mills said.

 In March 1997, Fairbanks Communications purchased a station at 1040 AM and moved WJNO to that spot on the dial, after more than six decades at 1230, to take advantage of its strong signal strength in southern Palm Beach and Broward counties.